pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 		url = CARBON.format(code=code)

-Start the Chromedriver.
-Unlike [last time](https://pybit.es/selenium-headless-on-heroku.html) I am not going to use _headless_ mode here, I am OK with Selenium opening a browser to see what happens, `driver.get` actually does that.
+We then start the Chromedriver.
+Unlike [last time](https://pybit.es/selenium-headless-on-heroku.html) I am not going to use _headless_ mode here, because I am OK with Selenium opening a browser (`driver.get(url)`) so I can see what is happening:

 		driver = webdriver.Chrome()
 		driver.get(url)

-Here we locate mentioned `TWEET_BTN_CLASS` ('jsx-2739697134') button and click on it:
+Here we locate mentioned `TWEET_BTN_CLASS` (_jsx-2739697134_) button and click on it:

 		driver.find_element_by_class_name(TWEET_BTN_CLASS).click()

 Trial and error taught me that this might have a slight delay so let's `sleep` a bit:

-		sleep(5)  # this might take a bit
+		sleep(5)

 ## Retrieve the image from popup

 And here is the tricky part.
-The Tweet button opened a popup but the driver is still on the main browser page window.
+The Tweet button opened a popup but the driver is still on the main browser page window (see second 15 and 41 of the demo below).

 You can use the `driver`'s `switch_to.window` though to switch to it:

 		window_handles = driver.window_handles
 		driver.switch_to.window(window_handles[1])